 Additional Penalties

 You may also be required to complete court-ordered community service if you are convicted of vandalism.
-You could be put on probation.
-The court also reserves the right to suspend your driver’s license for up to two years if you are convicted of a misdemeanor or a felony.
+You could be put on probation, and the court also reserves the right to suspend your driver’s license for up to two years if you are convicted of a misdemeanor or a felony.

 Click to contact our Santa Clarita Criminal Defense Lawyers today